 2. Never use a regular shape with defined edges for the foliage mass:

-In addition to ‘leaf’ stroke that was covered above extensively, there are other strokes that can be used to mimic foliage.
+In addition to ‘leaf’ stroke that was covered above extensively, there are other strokes that can be used to mimic foliage and draw tree.
 They give different feel to the foliage and in a drawing with many trees, using different strokes for foliage makes it more interesting.
 Some additional strokes are discussed below but with practice and study, you will develop your own repertoire of such strokes.
 All the key concepts discussed above apply to these strokes as well.

 Stroke: Small angular line:

 Small line at an angle is used as the basis of foliage stroke.
 Study the strokes below.